Supramolecular catalysis: Dynamic combinatorial library approach

-Prominent examples of supramolecular catalysts
+Examples of supramolecular catalysts

-Diederich's pyruvate oxidase mimic
+Pyruvate oxidase mimic

 In nature, pyruvate oxidase employs two cofactors thiamine pyrophosphate (ThDP) and Flavin adenine dinucleotide (FAD) to catalyze a conversion of pyruvate to acetyl phosphate.
 First, ThDP mediates a decarboxylation of pyruvate and generates an active aldehyde as a product.
 The aldehyde is then oxidized by FAD and is subsequently attacked by phosphate to yield acetyl phosphate.

-Diederich and coworkers mimicked this system with a supramolecular catalyst based on cyclophane.
+This biological system inspired the design of a supramolecular catalyst based on cyclophane.
 The catalyst has thiazolium ion, a reactive part of ThDP and flavin, a bare-bones core of FAD, in close proximity and near the substrate binding site.
 The catalytic cycle is almost the same as that in nature, except the substrate is an aromatic aldehyde rather than pyruvate.
 First, the catalyst binds the substrate within its cyclophane ring.
 Then, it uses thiazolium ion to condense with the substrate generating an active aldehyde.
 This aldehyde is oxidized by flavin and then attacked by methanol to yield a methyl ester.

-Nolte's successive epoxidation catalyst for alkene polymer
+Successive epoxidation catalyst for alkene polymer

 Processive enzymes are proteins that catalyze consecutive reactions without releasing its substrate.
 An example of processive enzymes is RNA polymerase which binds to a DNA strand and repeatedly catalyzes nucleotide transfers, effectively synthesizing a corresponding RNA strand.

-Nolte and coworkers developed an artificial processive enzyme in a form of manganese porphyrin rotaxane that treads along a long polymer of alkene and catalyze multiple rounds of alkene epoxidation.
+An artificial processive enzyme has been designed in a form of manganese porphyrin rotaxane that treads along a long polymer of alkene and catalyze multiple rounds of alkene epoxidation.
 Manganese (III) ion in the porphyrin is the molecule's catalytic center, capable of epoxidation in the presence of an oxygen donor and an activating ligand.
 With a small ligand such pyridine that binds manganese from inside the cavity of the rotaxane, epoxidation happens outside the catalyst.
 With a large bulky ligand such as tert-butyl pyridine that does not fit inside the cavity however, epoxidation happens on the inside of the catalyst.